ddogg26/cybersecurity-notes-and-writeups/Writeups/Bandit.md

 #### bandit 4 - 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
 - `ls -a`
 - `cat ...Hiding-From-You`
-Pretty much by default, I'm always using ls -la in every directory I'm looking in, because you never know when there might be hidden files.
+Pretty much by default, I'm always using `ls -la` in every directory I'm looking in, because you never know when there might be hidden files.
 Built into some linux distros are quick aliases you can use to speed things up.
-For example, in kali, if you type `ll`, it corresponds to `ls -la`
+For example, in kali, if you type `ll`, and it corresponds to `ls -la`
 #### bandit 5 - 4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw
 #### bandit 6 - HWasnPhtq9AVKe0dmk45nxy20cvUa6EG
 #### bandit 7 - morbNTDkSW6jIlUc0ymOdMaLnOlFVAaj